2014–present - Janet Lewis, Executive Director

 - Early Childhood Work Group and Conferences (2011, 2012)

-- Healthy Peninsula loses HMP status and funding December 2011
+- Healthy Peninsula loses HMP status and funding in December 2011

 - Healthy Peninsula Board decides to continue its work with private funding

 2001–2009 - Barbara Peppey, Director